top of page

 Intro

-I joined FoxEducation in February 2022 as Senior Visual Designer and stayed through two acquisitions and a tumultuous transition into a group of companies, eventually becoming Visual Design Expert and Lead Designer at Sdui Group (now Seven Education).
-For more than three and a half years, my job was to bring visual coherence to products and brands that had outgrown their design foundations.
-That meant working simultaneously across product and marketing, building and growing a shared design system across teams, redesigning marketing websites, producing campaigns, and ultimately leading a cross-functional design team across four company brands and multiple countries.
+I joined FoxEducation (then part of GoStudent) as Senior Visual Designer and stayed through acquisitions and a tumultuous transition into a group of companies, eventually becoming Visual Design Expert and Lead Designer at Sdui Group (now Seven Education).
+For more than three and a half years, my job was to bring visual coherence to brands and digital products that had outgrown their design foundations.

 Making it happen